How and When to Use an Intermediate Version To Convert Older Versions of Quicken

 What do I do?

 Here's how you'll decide which intermediate product (or products) to use for safe conversions.
-Do not install your new version until completely the first step(s):
+Do not install your new version until you complete these steps:

-- If you're using Quicken 98 - 2003, use Quicken 2004 for Windows as an intermediate before converting to the version of Quicken you'll end up using.
+- If you're using Quicken 98 - 2003, download, install, and convert your existing file using Quicken 2004 for Windows as an intermediate step, before converting to the version of Quicken you'll end up using.

 - Quicken 2004 has been tested and will install and run on Windows XP, Vista, 7, 8, and 8.1 operating system (32-bit for Quicken 6 and 32- or 64-bit for Quicken 2004) through the conversion process.